Aiono Alec Ekeroma

-Alec Ekeroma is immediate past president of the Pacific Society for Reproductive Health 2011-2015.
+Alec Ekeroma is the Hon Cheif Executive Officer of the Pacific Society for Reproductive Health and was President in 2011-2015.
 He is a Senior Lecturer and Head of the Pacific Women Health Research Unit at the University of Auckland.
 He is a senior consultant in O&G at Middlemore Hospital in Auckland.
-He is completing a PhD into building research capacity in the Pacific Islands.
 Alec was the Chair of the NZ Committee of RANZCOG and has been on the Council of both RANZCOG and AOFOG.
 He was the President of the Pacific Medical Association and has been the founder and on governance boards of some Pacific primary health care organisations in Auckland NZ.
 He has also been on various national health committees of the Ministry of Health.

 Caroline Homer is Professor and the Director of the Centre for Midwifery, Child and Family Health, Director of Midwifery Studies and the Associate Dean for International and Development in the Faculty of Health at the University of Technology Sydney.
 She currently directs the Maternal and Child Health Initiative in Papua New Guinea, a 4 year project focusing on improving maternal and child health through strengthening midwifery and obstetric services.
 She was an author in the 2014 Lancet Series on Midwifery and the 2014 State of the World’s Midwifery Report.
 She is also the President of the Australian College of Midwives.

 Timothy Kenealy is Associate Professor of Integrated Care, based at the South Auckland Clinical School.
 He has worked as a GP in South Auckland for over 25 years.
 His academic interests were triggered by seeing a great many people with inadequately managed and controlled diabetes.
 Research interest are: diabetes in primary care, chronic care management, data collection and audit in general practice, randomised controlled trials in primary care, mixed methods research and evaluation, access to care, integration of care within primary care, integration of care between patients and caregivers, primary and secondary sectors and health equity.

 Dr Rufina Latu is the Technical Officer at the World Health Organization in Papua New Guinea.
-RuBina Latu is a medical graduate from the Fiji School of Medicine and holds a Masters degree in Public Health from the University of New South Wales.
-For the past 20 years, she has worked in public health, with special focus on reproductive health and maternal and child health.
-Her vast knowledge and experience of health and development in the PaciBic was progressively built through working with national ministries of health in various PaciBic countries, Fiji School of Medicine, Secretariat of the PaciBic Community, and more recently with WHO.
+Rufina Latu is a medical graduate from the Fiji School of Medicine and holds a Masters degree in Public Health from the University of New South Wales.
+For the past 20 years, she has worked in public health, with a special focus on reproductive health and maternal and child health.
+Her vast knowledge and experience of health and development in the Pacific was progressively built through working with national ministries of health in various PaciBic countries, Fiji School of Medicine, Secretariat of the PaciBic Community, and more recently with WHO.
 Dr Latu has contributed immensely to health and development in the PaciBic region.
-She is currently based at the WHO country ofBice in Vanuatu where she works to support health systems development and services improvement.
+She is currently based at the WHO country office in Vanuatu where she worked to support health systems development and services improvement.